Scarpa Zodiac Plus GTX

 Best Hiking Pants of 2024

-A great pair of hiking pants provides comfort, freedom of movement, the versatility to perform well in a range of environments, and durability over the long haul.
-Many of today’s top hiking pants are made from lightweight nylon...
+A great pair of hiking pants offer comfort, freedom of movement, the versatility to perform well in a range of environments, and durability over the long haul.
+In terms of materials, many of today’s top pants are made from lightweight and stretchy...

 Best Hiking Shoes of 2024

 The momentum in hiking footwear is moving away from bulky boots toward lightweight shoes and even trail runners that are faster and more comfortable.
-You do lose some ankle support when carrying a heavy pack or traversing rocky trails...
+You do lose some ankle support when carrying a heavy pack or traversing rocky trails, but the weight...

-Asolo Falcon GV Hiking Boot Review
+Asolo Falcon Evo GV Hiking Boot Review

 Best Hardshell Jackets of 2024

-Hardshell jackets are designed for the mountains: they’re highly windproof, waterproof, breathable, and durable.
-This is the outer layer you turn to for ultimate protection while backcountry and resort skiing, mountaineering, alpine climbing, and...
+Hardshell jackets are designed for the mountains: They're highly windproof, waterproof, breathable, and durable.
+This is the outer layer you turn to for ultimate protection while backcountry and resort skiing, mountaineering, alpine climbing, and 4...

 Best Backpacking Tents of 2024

 In choosing the right backpacking tent, you have a wide range of options from minimalist ultralight shelters to inexpensive and heavier entry-level models.
-But uses and budgets vary, and the ideal...
+Uses and budgets vary, and the ideal tent for beginners and those taking shorter trips differs...

 La Sportiva Ultra Raptor II Mid GTX Review